Dehydrated? Try These Fruits & Veggies To Quench Your Thirst

 Dry or itchy scalp

 Dehydration doesn't always mean dry skin.
-If your skin is shinier than normal, try drinking more water and keep your skin routine simple with gentle washing and moisturizing twice a day.
-Using harsh products to treat oil or acne-prone skin strips your complexion of its natural hydration, which can only make the problem worse.
+If your skin is shinier than normal, try drinking more water and keep your skin routine simple with gentle washing and moisturizing twice per day.
+Using harsh products to treat oil or acne-prone skin strips your complexion of its natural hydration, which can only worsen the issue.

-Sometimes dehydration shows itself in your emotions.
-If you feel unusually moody, confused or unfocused, it may be your body telling you to increase hydration.
+Sometimes dehydration shows itself in your emotions or even through fatigue.
+If you feel unusually moody, confused, or unfocused, it may be your body telling you to increase hydration.
 Add in your water and water-rich fruits and vegetables.

-If no amount of toothpaste, mouthwash, mints or gum gets rid of unpleasant breath, drink a glass of water.
+If no amount of toothpaste, mouthwash, mints, or gum can get rid of unpleasant breath, drink a glass of water.
 When you're dehydrated, your mouth can't fight odor-causing germs effectively.

 If your muscles don't get enough water, they may spasm or cramp during your next workout.
-If this happens, your muscles are telling you that your body is thirsty.
+If this happens, your muscles may be telling you that your body is thirsty.
 Try infusing your water with fruits and herbs to motivate you to drink more.

 Lack of sweat

-If you're not sweating as much as normal, it could be because your body is holding on to limited resources and it's time to refill with hydrating foods and liquids.
+If you're not sweating as much as normal, it may be that your body is holding on to limited resources and it's time to refill with hydrating foods and liquids.
 Sweating is essential to your overall health as it is part of your body’s natural detoxification process.

 More than a dieting tactic to reduce calorie intake, drinking a glass of water can often reduce feelings of hunger.
-That's because sometimes your "hunger" is actually your body telling you it's thirsty.
-Joy McCarthy, holistic nutritionist and Genuine Health ambassador, told Reader's Digest Best Health that it's a good idea to drink two glasses of water between meals to stay hydrated and ensure you're actually hungry the next time your stomach grumbles.
+This is because sometimes your "hunger" is your body telling you it's thirsty.
+Joy McCarthy, holistic nutritionist, and Genuine Health ambassador told Reader's Digest Best Health that it's a good idea to drink two glasses of water between meals to stay hydrated and ensure you're actually hungry the next time your stomach grumbles.

 Combat dehydration with fruits and veggies

 Get your sweet fix with watermelon and strawberries, while also filling your body with the hydration it needs.
-If you're more of citrus person, tangy grapefruits have plenty of water to offer as well.
+If your prefer citrus fruits, tangy grapefruits have plenty of water to offer as well.
 Plus, according to Health magazine, they can also help lower cholesterol and shed inches from your waistline.
-Cantaloupe, lemons, pears, pineapple and star fruit will also help fight dehydration.
+Cantaloupe, lemons, pears, pineapple, and star fruit will also help fight dehydration.

 While some fruits and vegetables have higher water percentages than others, you can't really go wrong with any produce.
-Especially during the heat of summer, these foods can effectively supplement your water intake.
-Conveniently, the most hydrating fruits and veggies typically peak during these warmer months.
-Head to local farmers market, stock up on the season's freshest produce.
+Simply, head to your local farmers market or grocery store and stock up on the season's freshest produce.
 Goodbye dehydration and hello to a healthy mind, body, and, spirit